vunguyen95/RSDP-BKW_review/README.md

 Some tests:
 - bias.cc (testing the change Square Euclidean Distance when varying minus and plus, -pthread needed)
 - code_statistic.cc (average error weight for covering codes, probability of keeping desirable codewords)
-- divergence.cc (testing the divergence with the theoretical distribution, when generating random samples, -pthread needed)

 ./complexity_estimation (Python)